Hexagon/croner/README.md

 ## Installation

+Full documentation on installation and usage is found at <https://hexagon.github.io/croner>

 > **Note**
-> If you are migrating from a different library such as `cron` or `node-cron`, or upgrading from a older version of croner, see [MIGRATION.md](https://github.com/Hexagon/croner/blob/master/docs/MIGRATION.md).
+> If you are migrating from a different library such as `cron` or `node-cron`, or upgrading from a older version of croner, see [MIGRATION.md](https://hexagon.github.io/migration.html).

 Install croner using your favorite package manager or CDN. then include it in you project: